Psychology/Neuroscience Experiments

 Psychtoolbox is a popular MATLAB toolbox for neuroscience and psychology experiments.
 Building experiments in MATLAB with Psychtoolbox allows a degree of flexibility and precision that is essential in many research niches.
 However, it can be a technical and time consuming process.
 Redundancy is also a problem as reusing stimuli and functionality means refactored code across different experiments, or even reinventing it across labs.

 PsychBench is software for MATLAB built on Psychtoolbox.
-It adds a layer to make building Psychtoolbox-based experiments faster, more accessible, and less redundant.
-It aims to do this while retaining both the flexibility and precision that is important to Psychtoolbox users.
-You can choose between a visual method based in any spreadsheet app (Google Sheets allows dropdown menus and quick docs) or a coding method using a MATLAB script.
+It adds a layer to make building Psychtoolbox-based experiments faster, more accessible, and less repetitive.
+It aims to do this while retaining both the flexibility and precision of Psychtoolbox.
+You can choose between the visual method based in any spreadsheet app (Google Sheets allows dropdown menus and quick docs) or the coding method using a MATLAB script.
 An open-source library comes with a range of object types for stimuli and functionality.
-You can also add your own stimulus types using a simple framework in MATLAB + Psychtoolbox.
+You can also add your own stimulus types to the library in MATLAB + Psychtoolbox code.

 Download PsychBench beta (free)